sensu/sensu-slack-handler/README.md

 ### Templates

-This handler provides options for using templates to populate the values provided by the event in the message sent via SNS.
+This handler provides options for using templates to populate the values provided by the event in the message sent via Slack.
 More information on template syntax and format can be found in [the documentation][9]